 Ties with Germany’s southern neighbour Austria are based not only on shared language and culture but also on a centuries-long shared history.
 The Holy Roman Empire of the German Nation encompassed both Austrians and Germans and for several centuries the Holy Roman Emperors came from the House of Habsburg.

 As neighbours, Germany and Austria maintain especially close political relations based on mutual trust.
-This is particularly true of their cooperation in the European Union.
-However, there are sometimes differing views on how things should be done.
-Especially on migration policy, fundamental differences of opinion have been evident recently.
-The generally excellent concord between the two countries is reflected in the numerous political contacts, also at federal state and municipal level.
+This is particularly true of their cooperation in the EU.
 Because of the many similar political, economic and social challenges Germany and Austria face, interest in developments in the partner country is particularly keen.

 The two countries’ media markets are closely linked, as is illustrated by the fact that German publishing houses hold shares in Austrian media companies, co‑productions in radio, television and film abound, and the countries cooperate on the TV channels 3Sat and Arte.
 Owing to extensive media coverage of the partner country, there is much common ground and overlapping in public debate on political, economic, cultural and social issues.